-The state of nature has a law (John Locke 271) of nature which is that no man should invade the lives, liberties and possessions at (F-78).
+The state of nature has a law (John Locke 271) of nature which at (F-78).

 (or property) of another person.
 A similar statement from Locke is

 "The State of Nature has a Law of Nature to govern it, which obliges every one: And Reason, Which is that Law, teaches all Mankind, who will but consult it, that being all equal and independent, no one ought to harm another in his Life, Health, Liberty, or Possessions."5